Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Behaviors tied to each individual response that indicate ADHD symptoms are also highlighted in the Details Section.
 This allows you to quickly see specific behavioural problems or issues that the patient is experiencing:

-5. Details Section: The Details Section provides additional context behind each task and its associated markers, allowing you to assess how close or far away from the rating scale threshold the individual scored.
+5. Details Section: The Details Section provides additional context behind each task and its associated markers, allowing you to evaluate how close or far away from the rating scale threshold the individual scored.
 Also included on the Details pages are references that speak to the validity of each marker in the report:

 Get the Creyos ADHD Report Interpretation Guide